411’s UFC 155: Dos Santos vs. Velasquez II Report 12.29.12

 OFFICIAL RESULT: Jim Miller by Unanimous Decision (29-28, 29-28, 29-28).

 – Miller is with Rogan.
 Miller knew he would have to give Lauzon everything he had because he’s one of the best of the division.
 Miller said he was hoping the doctors wouldn’t stop the fight.
 Miller said the leglock was close and it was a good move.
-Hell of a freaking great fight.
-Lauzon put on a gutsy and amazing performance the way he fought through that beating and punishment, but yeah anybody who booed Miller should really be ashamed of themselves.
+This was a great fight.
+Lauzon put on a gutsy and amazing performance the way he fought through that beating and punishment, but anybody who booed Miller should really be ashamed of themselves.

 – From Yushin Okami after his win second UFC win over Alan Belcher: “My game plan was to use all the tools that Team Quest taught me.
 The wrestling, striking and the clinch game were all successfully implemented in this fight to defeat Belcher.
 Belcher is a very tough opponent and I feel that a win over Belcher should allow me to keep challenging more of the top guys in the middleweight division.” – Sent by the UFC